-CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION FERC ELECTRIC TARIFF

-FIRST REPLACEMENT VOLUME NO. I
+CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION FERC ELECTRIC TARIFF FIRST REPLACEMENT VOLUME NO. I

-First Revised Sheet No. 256

-Superseding Original Sheet No. 256
+First Revised Sheet No. 255 Superseding Original Sheet No. 258

-11.6.2 Basis for Billing and Payment.
+11.8.2 Basis for Billing and Payment.

 The Preliminary and the Final Settlement Statements shall constitute the basis for billing and associated automatic funds transfers in accordance with this ISO Tariff.
-The Preliminary transfers for all charges in the first instance.
+The Preliminary Settlement Statement shall constitute the basis for billing and associated automatic funds transfers for all charges in the first instance.
 The Final Settlement Statement shall constitute the basis for billing and associated automatic funds transfers for adjustments to charges set forth in the Preliminary Settlement Statement.
 Each Scheduling Coordinator shall pay any net debit and shall be entitled to receive any net credit shown in an invoice on the Payment Date, whether or not there is any dispute regarding the amount of the debit or credit.